Query Details

 • Appropriate permissions are required to run the query.

-3. Query Functionality:
+3. How the Query Works:

 • Extracts details about the user and context of the action.